There is support for everyone affected by dementia, including carers.

 Support for people affected by dementia

 This booklet is for people affected by dementia, including family, friends and carers.
-It lists organisations offering help, advice, information and support.
+Its lists organisations offering help, advice, information and support.

 Who is a carer?

 A carer is anybody who provides care or support for someone who needs help because of an illness or disability.
 They might be a partner, relative, friend or neighbour.

 Many carers feel they are doing what anyone else would in the same situation by being there for their relative or friend.
 The care they give is unpaid, although they may be eligible for certain benefits.
 Anyone of any age can become a carer, and there is not always a clear-cut point when someone becomes another person’s carer.

 Care workers, support workers and personal assistants are different from unpaid carers.
 These are people who are paid for a specific service.
 This might be for domestic tasks like cleaning or shopping, or help with personal care, such as washing, dressing or managing medication.

 Finding local support

 Your GP surgery and local council should be able to help you find local sources of support.
 As well as medical and social care support, there may be other helpful services in your area, such as befriending services, memory cafés and social groups.

 National and local charities can provide advice and signpost you to other organisations that can help.
-Many of the organisations in this booklet will also be able to help you find local contacts for services available in your area.
+Many of the organisations on this webpage will also be able to help you find local contacts for services available in your area.

 Help from your local council, authority or trust